ojhaujjwal/mysqli-db/README.md

 This is used to fetch a row and returns result similiar to row!

-For example to get user`s name from table user!
+For example to get user`s data from table user!
 ```php
 $user_data=$db->prepareRow("select user_name,date_of_birth from user where user_id=?",$user_id,"i");
 print_r($user_data);